Best water filter bottle: water treatment for hiking, travel or camping

 - Some does only filter bacteria, and no viruses, no chemicals.
 Some filter viruses, bacterias and chemicals.
 So make sure to know where you are going, what might be in the water and what you might need.

-Lightweight and small is perfect for backpacking and travel, while when you are camping or have a base somewhere for a longer time, bulky and heavy is not a problem and makes sure to get a bigger amount of drinking water quicker.
+Lightweight and small is perfect for backpacking and travel, while when you are camping or have a base somewhere for a longer time, big, bulky and heavy is not a problem and makes sure to get a bigger amount of drinking water quicker.

-If you travel to a developing country, where viruses could be in the water, you might want to get a filter that purifies and filters 99.99% of all contaminants (bacterias and virus and maybe even chemicals).
+If you travel to a developing country, where viruses could be in the water, you might want to get a filter that purifies and filters 99.99% of all contaminants (bacteria and virus and maybe even chemicals).

 I like to introduce you to a few of the most common and favorite filtration systems and brands.